Woodhouse Colliery: Extraction and environmental impact

-The mine would extract 2.7m tonnes of coking coal per year, which is used in steel-making.
-Around 85% of the coal is planned to be exported.
+The mine planned to extract 2.7m tonnes of coking coal per year, to be used in steel-making.
+Around 85% of the coal was planned to be exported.

-It is estimated that the coal extracted from the mine would emit 8.4 million tonnes of carbon dioxide per year.
+It was estimated that the coal extracted from the mine would emit 8.4 million tonnes of carbon dioxide per year.
 In 2019 the UK's total carbon emissions were 354 million tonnes.
-Climate Change Committee chair Lord Deben has stated that "this is greater than the level of annual emissions we have projected from all open UK coalmines to 2050".
+Climate Change Committee chair Lord Deben stated that "this is greater than the level of annual emissions we have projected from all open UK coalmines to 2050".

 Economic impact

-Supporters of the mine have claimed that supplying coking coal for steel manufacture in the UK would reduce coal imports.
-West Cumbria Mining have projected the mine would create 500 jobs and said they would pay into a community fund for 10 years.
-A report by Cumbria Action For Sustainability 2021 however proposes the potential for green jobs for Cumbria as an alternative to the proposed mine.
-A Facebook page "We Support West Cumbria Mining" has been rallying local support to counter the protests from environmental groups.
+Supporters of the mine claimed that supplying coking coal for steel manufacture in the UK would reduce coal imports.
+West Cumbria Mining projected the mine would create 500 jobs and said they would pay into a community fund for 10 years.
+A report by Cumbria Action For Sustainability 2021 however proposed the potential for green jobs for Cumbria as an alternative to the proposed mine.
+A Facebook page "We Support West Cumbria Mining" rallied local support to counter the protests from environmental groups.